Management · May 23, 2024

 Set your criteria

-Begin the process by creating a list of vendor criteria based on your business needs and goals.
-Of course, you'll want a supplier who can provide what you need at the right price.
-However, there are other standards to consider depending on your business strategy.
+You'll want a supplier who can provide what you need at the right price.
+However, there are other standards to consider, depending on your business strategy.

 Gather as much information as possible about the vendor's financial picture.
 Look for reasonable evidence of healthy credit and cash flow.
 Companies can go out of business quickly or be unable to purchase from their supply chain.
-When this happens to your supplier, your business could find itself in a scramble to find the right materials to fulfill customer orders.
+If this happens to your supplier, your business may have to scramble to find the right materials to fulfill customer orders.

 Visibility

 A good supplier-manufacturer relationship is built on trust.
-Open communication builds that trust.
-Suppliers should be transparent about their capabilities to meet your expectations.
-At a minimum, you should also be able to rely on your trading partners to maintain accurate and updated record-keeping systems, regardless of the technology they use.
+Open communication builds this trust, which is why it's vital for suppliers to be transparent about their ability to meet your expectations.
+At a minimum, you should be able to rely on your trading partners to maintain accurate and updated record-keeping systems, regardless of the technology they use.

-However, it may be worth the extra effort to find a vendor who is willing and able to employ innovative technology solutions to optimize information sharing and increase supply chain visibility.
-A supplier that fits well into the ecosystems of your industry-distributors, regulatory agencies and market competitors can be a strong long-term partner.
+It may be worth the effort to find a vendor who's willing and able to employ innovative technology solutions to optimize information sharing and increase supply chain visibility.
+A supplier that fits well into the ecosystems of your distributors, regulatory agencies and market competitors can be a strong long-term partner.

 Quality assurance and compliance